3comconfliczu/unicopedia-plus/README.md

     - `Traditional`: characters listed under the *kTraditionalVariant* Unihan tag
     - `Unified`: characters listed under the *kCompatibilityVariant* Unihan tag
     - `Yasuoka`: characters drawn from the "Variants table for Unicode" data file <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z">UniVariants.txt</a> provided by Prof. <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/">Kōichi Yasuoka</a>
-- Click the <kbd>Save...</kbd> button to save the current graph as a SVG file.
+- Click on the <kbd>Save...</kbd> button to save the current graph as a SVG file.
 - Notes:
     - Hovering over any circled Unihan character of the graph displays a tooltip with basic information: code point, age, set, ideograph status, compatibility source.
     - The currently looked up Unihan character appears in a bolder circle; clicking on any other circled variant character lets you "navigate" through all the variants.